Pictured at age 30, September 2019.

 Back in his own pasture, and the inevitable happens!

-March 19, 2019- The rye is coming on strong, and Pride is taking full advantage!
+March 19, 2019- The rye is coming on strong, and Papi is taking full advantage!

 March 29.
-2019- Pride is finally looking "round"- I love the seamless transition from point of hip into flank
+2019- Papi is finally looking "round"- I love the seamless transition from point of hip into flank

 he now has.
 He is grazing so much he is ignoring his soaked alfalfa, so I've cut that from his ration.
 He still gets one scoop a day of alfalfa pellets in his feeder ball along with his 3